 Rental property owners will complete applications and submit eligibility documentation that are required to advance to an award of benefits to eligible rental property owners.
 Following successful eligibility and duplication of benefits (DOB) review, the result of the initial eligibility-documentation phase is the advancement to the assessment phase, where program staff will conduct a damage assessment, environmental review, and develop the scope of work (SOW) for repairs needed (or reconstruction or replacement).
 The SOW is then used to develop the Award Determination – e.g. the type of repair activity available to the rental property owner, which is then followed by the signing of a loan agreement.

-1

 Figure 1: Initial Application and Documentation Steps

 The construction and compliance phase, as seen in Figure 2, is where repair, replacement, or reconstruction assistance is provided to the rental property owner through direct construction activities performed by the program and the result is a market-ready affordable housing unit.
 After the verification of tenant income and the completion of the affordability period for single-family rental units, which is a minimum of five years, the loan will be forgiven assuming the rental property owner has remained in compliance throughout the team of the affordability period.

-2

 Figure 2: Construction and Compliance

 Program Overview